-The Company has a network infrastructure of approximately 48,800 kilometers of fiber (including 13,400 km of capacity use agreement).
+The Company has a network infrastructure of approximately 50,800 kilometers of fiber (including 13,400 km of capacity use agreement).
 Axtel provides network transport using a national fiber optic network combined with a local hybrid access designed to optimize capital investments through the deployment of equipment to access the network, based on the specific needs of each customer.
-The Company's access options include last mile fiber optic, point-to point and copper, all connected through 23,500 kilometers of metropolitan fiber optic rings.
+The Company's access options include last mile fiber optic, point-to point and copper, all connected through 27,000 kilometers of metropolitan fiber optic rings.

-The Company's wireless network uses microwave radios, TDM switches and next generation switches (Softswitch) and other types of infrastructure provided by recognized providers including Motorola, Nokia, Siemens Networks, Ericsson, Ribbon, among others.
-Axtel's internet platform is based on Cisco, Alcatel Nokia & Huawei routers with Hewlett Packard servers and software applications developed by Microsoft Corporation.
+The Company's wireless network uses microwave radios, TDM telephone centrals and next generation centrals (Softswitch) and other types of infrastructure provided by recognized providers including Motorola, Nokia, Siemens Networks, Ericsson, Ribbon, among others.
+Axtel's internet platform is based on Cisco, Alcatel Nokia & Huawei routers.
 Local fiber networks or metropolitan fiber optic rings use OFS Optical Fibers of Mexico, Samsung, Huawei and AFL and optical transmission equipment from Alcatel-Lucent (Nokia), Nokia-Siemens Networks (Infinera), Huawei and PacketLight.
 The combination of these components allows the Company to offer superior reliability to the network used by other providers.